billyquizboi/abyssonym-encrouter/README.md

 A description of the core objects which are used in this program.
 Some of these are pretty obvious and some are more specific to this program.

 **Monster**: A specific enemy in the game which has particular stats and other characteristics.
-Called MonsterBlock in the codebase which relates to how it is stored in the game file.
+Called MonsterBlock in the codebase which relates to how it is stored in a rom.

 **Formation**: A grouping of monster(s) which is possible to encounter in the game.